Congolese Independence Speech: Background and context

-Kasongo and Thomas Kanza, a member of Lumumba's government, had been requested to visit Lumumba at his private house on the morning of 30 June before the start of the ceremonies to look over an early draft of Lumumba's planned speech.
+Lumumba had seen a copy of Kasa-Vubu's speech and concluded it was insufficient.
+Kasongo and Thomas Kanza, a member of Lumumba's government, had been requested to visit the prime minister at his private house on the morning of 30 June before the start of the ceremonies to look over an early draft of Lumumba's planned speech.
 Also present were two secretaries of state and two Belgians.
 (One of the latter may have been the pacifist Jean Van Lierde.)
 Lumumba asked Kanza, "Will you work out here with these others here to tidy up the text, and make it acceptable – a bit less explosive?"

 Less than an hour before the independence ceremony a Belgian officer arrived to request that Lumumba depart for Parliament.
 Kasongo was disturbed by what Lumumba planned to say and told Kanza as he left, "I'm counting on you to do your best to tone down that speech."
 As Lumumba dressed, Kanza and one of the secretaries, André Mandi, read through as much of the speech as they could, replacing some individual words with less inflammatory language and crossing out several full paragraphs deemed too difficult to temper.
 Lumumba then left in a motorcade for his official residence to rendezvous with the rest of his government.
 Kanza and Mandi followed in the second car, making additional revisions to the speech.
 These were so extensive that both feared Lumumba would be unable to clearly read his remarks.
 Upon their arrival at the residence, Kanza and Mandi briefly explained their alterations to Lumumba.
 Greatly pleased with the result, Lumumba stated that he would read some parts of the speech verbatim, then improvise to respond to the atmosphere in the room as he saw fit.
 He made his own alterations to the script during the speeches given by Baudouin and Kasa-Vubu.